Hitachi-ID/bravura-safe_clients/README.md

 The original documentation is available at [https://bitwarden.com/help/].
 A complete list of all changes is available in the git history of this project.

-This project contains the APIs, database, and other core infrastructure items needed for all bitwarden client applications.
+This project contains the browser extensions.

 #  Browser Extension